Mercedes CLA saloon - Interior & comfort

 The Mercedes CLA interior feels more modern and connected than rivals

 Mercedes' latest interiors are setting the standards in almost every class, and the CLA is no different.
-Digital displays and a new operating system mean interacting with the CLA feels more like using a smartphone than anything, except perhaps a Tesla.
+Digital displays and a slick operating system mean interacting with the CLA feels more like using a smartphone than anything, except perhaps a Tesla.

 It's convincingly upmarket too, with lots of plush materials and design flourishes like Mercedes' trademark turbine-style air vents.
 On the move, the CLA can jiggle slightly over bumps - particularly with large alloy wheels fitted - but it settles to a relaxed cruise on the motorway, where its slippery shape also helps keep wind noise at bay.

 Mercedes CLA dashboard

 While a plethora of new models are making the switch to digital instruments, no manufacturer has embraced the move as fully as Mercedes.
 Entirely ditching the traditional instrument binnacle and replacing it with a swathe of glass screens has given models like the CLA a contemporary look that rivals have started to copy.

-Further signifying the CLA's slightly more exclusive standing than the A-Class, is the fact it’s only available in the AMG Line trim in the UK, with three different specifications to choose from: Executive, Premium and Premium Plus versions adding extra equipment.
+Further signifying the CLA's slightly more exclusive standing than the A-Class, is the fact it’s only available in the sporty AMG Line trim in the UK, with three different specifications to choose from: Executive, Premium and Premium Plus.